MCP Protocol Reference¶

 zettelforge_recall¶

 Search memory using blended vector + graph retrieval.
-Returns ranked results with entities, confidence scores, and tier metadata.
+Returns ranked results with entities, confidence scores, tier metadata, and TLP labels.

 Request: